Highly Versal Torsors: Generic Vector Bundles with a Fixed Number of Generators

 This means that that $h\cdot t_0 = (a,x,b)$, completing the proof. \end{proof}

 We proceed with showing that the dual of the tautological rank-$n$ vector bundle over the Grassmannian of $n$-planes inside an $m$-plane also specializes to every rank-$n$ vector bundle $V$ that is generated by $m$ global sections.
 However, in contrast with $V_{n,m}$, this is true even if the base scheme of $V$ is not affine, and there is a natural bijection between the set of specializations and the set of $m$-tuples generating $V$.
+That said, $V_{n,m}$ has the advantage that its base scheme $X_{n,m}$ is affine, and therefore --- as we shall see in Section~\ref{sec:existence} --- it will ultimately give rise to $d$-versal torsors whose base is affine.

 For the sake of simplicity, given a morphism of schemes $f:Y\to X$ and a vector bundle $V$ over $X$, we shall identify $V$ with $V^{\vee\vee}$ and $f^*(V^\vee)$ with $(f^* V)^\vee$ via the standard natural isomorphisms.
 We also identify $\calO_X^\vee$ with $\calO_X$ and $f^*\calO_X$ with $\calO_Y$ in the usual way.